 Evans’ students often move on to successful careers at notable game development studios such as Blizzard, Id, Gearbox, Bioware, Bethesda, Naughty Dog, and multiple Zynga studios.
 In addition, many have started their own independent development studios and released games through Steam Greenlight, Kickstarter, and independent publishers.
 Evans’ latest work includes both large-scale projects in educational games, informal learning, and simulation, as well as independent projects focused on topics such as the dynamics of string quartets, classic literature, post-scarcity science fiction, and orchid hunters.

-She currently directs the Narrative Systems Research Lab and serves as the Pathway Head for Gaming and Associate Professor for ATEC at UT Dallas, which has been consistently named as one of the Princeton Review’s Top Schools in Gaming.
+She currently directs the Narrative Systems Research Lab and serves as an Associate Professor for ATEC at UT Dallas.

 Animation & Games, Emerging Media Art